JeffDeCola/my-go-examples/messaging/protobuf-NATS-publish-subscribe/README.md

 ## RUN

-This example will publish a message every second to NATS and whoever is subscribed will get the message.
+This example will have a client publish a message every second to NATS and whoever (server) is subscribed will get the message.
 This is referred to as **one-to-many**.

+I use the term client/server for lack of a better term.
+I could of used publisher/subscriber.

 In separate windows run,